hyperledger-archives/grid/examples/splinter/README.md

    This command generates two files, `alpha-agent.priv` and `alpha-agent.pub`, in the `~/.grid/keys/` directory.

 3. Set an environment variable with the service_id.
+Use the circuit id of the circuit that was created above.
 The commands below will check this variable to determine which circuit and service the command should be run against.
 An alternative to using the environment variable is to pass the service_id via the `--service-id` argument in each of these commands.

    ```
-   root@gridd-alpha:/# export `GRID_SERVICE_ID=<circuit_id>::grid-scabbard-a'
+   root@gridd-alpha:/# export `GRID_SERVICE_ID=01234567-0123-0123-0123-012345678901::grid-scabbard-a'
    ```

 4. Create a new organization, `myorg`.